There’s one thing no one can do without in their kitchen, and that’s a good broth.

 Also, you can add a bit of miso paste, but this is for someone who wants to try something more interesting (and Asian, which is amazing!).

 Beer or wine

 Yes, you heard it right!
-Beer or wine can make a great substitution for your beef broth.
+Beer or wine can make a great substitute for your beef broth.

 However, you need to get everything right from the beginning, starting with the measurements.
 For every portion of wine or beer you use, make sure that you use the same portion of water to dilute.

-In addition, you also might need to add some extra cooking time to whatever the recipe says, since the liquids will need time to cook as well, and you want to be able to evaporate all of the alcohol content.
+In addition, you also might need to add some extra cooking time to whatever the recipe says.
+Since the liquids will need time to cook as well, you want all the alcohol content to evaporate.